mi-erasmusmc/aioli/README.md

-1. You can skip calling the RxNormalizer, the RxNormalizer is an API that allows to find RxNorm ids based on a string and accounts for common typos and alternative spellings, pulling all 600.000 unique strings in the FAERS data through this api takes over a day (currently we do only the 100.000 most common strings, to save some time) (rxnav throttle the amount of request to 20 per second, there is a docker image you could download and call as fast your computer can handle in stead, but loading that image also take a while).
+1. You can skip calling the RxNormalizer, the RxNormalizer is an API that allows to find RxNorm ids based on a string and accounts for common typos and alternative spellings, pulling all 600.000 unique strings in the FAERS data through this api takes over a day (currently we do only the 60.000 most common strings, to save some time (can change the limit in the rxnormalizer.sql file)) (rxnav throttle the amount of request to 20 per second, there is a docker image you could download and call as fast your computer can handle in stead, but loading that image also take a while).
    Skipping the api calls will still give you a pretty decent amount of matches.
 To skip the API calls run the app with `cargo run --release -- skip-normalizer` (yes there needs to be a space between -- and skip-normalizer)

 2. In the original mapping section of AEOLUS the idea was to include multi-ingredient drugs in the roll up, the present implementation splits the multi-ingredient drugs to single ingredient entries (you can still find the